-During the year ended March 31, 2023, financing costs capitalized during construction of qualifying assets amounted to \$0.8 million (March 31, 2022: \$8.1 million) with an average capitalization rate of 4.31% (March 31, 2022: 4.59%).
+During the year ended March 31, 2024, financing costs capitalized during construction of qualifying assets amounted to \$0.9 million (March 31, 2023: \$0.8 million) with an average capitalization rate of 3.20% (March 31, 2023: 4.31%).

-As at March 31, 2023, contractual commitments for assets to be constructed totalled \$67.9 million (March 31, 2022: \$46.5 million).
-Most of these contractual commitments relate to betterments to existing vessels and terminals.
+As at March 31, 2024, contractual commitments for assets to be constructed totalled \$349.3 million (March 31, 2023: \$67.9 million).
+The majority of these contractual commitments relate to acquiring four more Island Class vessels and the redevelopment of the Fleet Maintenance Unit.

-During the year ended March 31, 2023, the Group did not identify any impairment indicators which would require a test for impairment using the value in use model.
-However, the Group recognized property, plant and equipment impairments of \$0.1 million (March 31, 2022: \$6.5 million) due to certain individual property, plant and equipment assets, or parts thereof, no longer being expected to be recovered.
-The impairment loss is reported under "Net loss on disposal and impairment of property, plant and equipment and intangible assets" in the consolidated statements of profit or loss and other comprehensive income for the years ended March 31, 2023 and 2022.
+The Group recognized property, plant and equipment impairments and other charges of \$14.2 million (March 31, 2023: \$0.1 million) representing \$11.5 million (March 31, 2023: \$nil) in other charges from asset decommissioning and restoration costs added to retired vessels and \$2.7 million (March 31, 2023: \$0.1 million) of impairments due to certain individual property, plant and equipment assets, or parts thereof, no longer being expected to be recovered.
+The impairment loss is reported under "Net loss on disposal and impairment of property, plant and equipment and intangible assets and other charges" in the consolidated statements of loss and other comprehensive income for the years ended March 31, 2024 and 2023.